What Is a Gold IRA? A Beginner’s Guide for 2026

 At a high level, the process is straightforward:

-- You fund the account (via transfer, rollover, or contribution)
+2. You fund the account through a transfer, rollover, or contribution

-- The metals are stored in a secure depository
+4. The metals are stored through a custodian-arranged or trustee-controlled depository arrangement

-What makes this different from a standard investment account is that every step is structured to maintain IRS compliance.
+What makes this different from a standard investment account is that every step is structured to keep the account within the rules that apply to self-directed IRAs and IRA-owned precious metals.

 You’re not simply buying gold, you’re operating within a regulated retirement framework.
-That’s why custodians, approved metals, and secure storage are all required parts of the process.
+That’s why custodians, IRA-eligible metals, and compliant storage arrangements are all required parts of the process.

 Who Are the Key Players in a Gold IRA?